pohernqii/alien-vs-zombie/README.md

 2. Head over to the downloads folder, right click on the folder and click extract all.
 Then click extract.

-3. Once the file is extracted, open command prompt and enter
+3. Once the file is extracted, open command prompt to change the current directory and enter

 ```
-   cd Downloads\alien-vs-zombie-master\alien-vs-zombie-master to change the current directory.
+   cd Downloads\alien-vs-zombie-master\alien-vs-zombie-master
 ```
 ```
 4. Enter g++ -o part1.exe part1.cpp to generate an executable file.